MLHale/insure-container-sec/phase2ReadMe.md

 3. cd /home/capstone/ and create containers directories
 4. Below is a sample of the Dockerfile (necessary to generate containers) that was created for the first senario container 1.![sampleDockerfile](/Diagrams/sampleDockerfile.png "sampleDockerfile")

-  1. Please note, the Dockerfile initaites port 22 to be open to create a secure channel amongst the contaiers.
+  1. Please note, the Dockerfile initiates port 22 to be open to create a secure channel amongst the contaiers.

 Below are the senarios that were needed to be designed and needed to be tested that secure communication is working properly amongst them all.